 - Discussions that question industry norms

-- Thought provoking seminars.
+- Thought-provoking seminars.

-We are proud to be expanding our offer in include applying the innovative teaching techniques of our staff to working professionals.
+We are proud to be expanding our offer to include applying the innovative teaching techniques of our staff to working professionals.
 This will allow us to expand our work and reach to include those that would like to join the most influential talents in art, design, fashion, communication and performance.

 Short course stories